Eating Sweet Potatoes During Pregnancy – Is It Safe?

-Listed below are a few sweet potato benefits in pregnancy.
+Listed below are a few benefits of eating sweet potatoes during pregnancy.

-Doctor’s recommend that pregnant women should eat foods rich in Vitamin A as they need at least 800 micrograms of vitamin A per day.
+Doctors recommend that pregnant women should eat foods rich in Vitamin A as they need at least 800 micrograms of Vitamin A daily.
 This can be obtained from less than half a cup of baked sweet potato.
-Vitamin A is crucial in foetal development, such as the growth of organs like the heart, lungs, liver, blood, kidneys, and so on.
+Vitamin A is crucial in foetal development as it helps in the growth of the organs like the heart, lungs, liver, blood, kidneys, and so on.

 Pyridoxine, also called Vitamin B6, is essential for the formation of a functioning brain and nervous system in the foetus.
 It is needed to produce blood and has been known to prevent morning nausea in pregnant women.
 A cup of sweet potato will have around a third of the required daily amount of pyridoxine.

 During pregnancy, a woman’s diet should include around 90 mg of Vitamin C per day.
 A single cup of sweet potato can provide at least a third of that amount.
 Vitamin C has various roles, such as promoting enzyme activity, bone and tendon growth, skin development and so on.
 Further, it also speeds up the absorption of iron, which is required for the formation of red blood cells.
 A cup of sweet potatoes can also give you nearly half the amount of manganese required per day.
 Manganese is a rare mineral which also helps in the development of bones and cartilage of the foetus.

 Risks of Eating Sweet Potatoes During Pregnancy

-- Sweet potatoes are high in oxalates, which are the number one cause of kidney stones in the body.
-This could lead to severe pain and impairment of kidney and gallbladder functions.
+- Sweet potatoes are high in oxalates, which cause kidney stones in the body.
+This could lead to severe pain and impairment of kidney and gallbladder issues.

-- Mannitol, a special kind of sugar, is present in sweet potatoes and can cause stomach aches if you are sensitive.
+- Mannitol, a special kind of sugar present in sweet potatoes can cause stomach ache.
 It can also lead to gas and diarrhoea.